 The Lucy Cavendish College Nurse is Diana Lloyd.
 The sickbay at Lucy Cavendish College is on the ground floor of Oldham Hall, and our College Nurse holds a drop-in surgery in the sickbay at the following times during Full Term: Tuesdays & Thursdays 9.30am - 11.00am.

-In addition to the University Counselling Service (UCS) the college has a College-Based Counsellor based onsite at Lucy Cavendish on Thursdays.
+In addition to the University Counselling Service (UCS) the college has a College-Based Counsellor based onsite at Lucy Cavendish on Tuesdays and Thursdays (term time only).
 The Service is free and available to all students at Lucy Cavendish.

 Our College Vicar is Reverend Dr Janet Bunker and she is an Associate of the College and the Team Vicar of the Church of England parish in which Lucy Cavendish is situated.

 The College strongly recommends that students with a disability consult the University’s Disability Resource Centre (DRC) and the College sends DRC forms to candidates as an enclosure with their offer letter so that they can make contact at an early stage if necessary.

 The DRC will then, with the student’s permission, liaise with the College to ensure that special needs are provided for.
 Within College, arrangements for the provision of special requirements are the responsibility of the student’s Tutor and the Disability Liaison Officer.
 Information given to your Tutor will be entirely confidential unless permission is given for disclosure to specific people in College in order to ensure adequate provision.
 Disclosure of a disability is essential if the College is to provide the necessary support, and early disclosure will help to ensure that special arrangements are in place as soon as possible.